 More Symptoms and Risks of Alcohol Use

-The biggest risk of drinking is alcohol dependence.
+The biggest risk of drinking is alcohol dependence and alcohol addiction.
 When someone becomes dependent on alcohol, they are likely to experience withdrawal if they don’t use it for a certain period of time.
 Symptoms of alcohol withdrawal may include shaky hands, sweating, hallucinations, and trouble sleeping.
 Additionally, withdrawal can also trigger or worsen anxiety and depression.

 The longer someone drinks alcohol excessively, the more likely they are to display signs like irritability and social withdrawal.
 If you notice these signs in someone you love, it’s imperative to seek help for them as soon as possible.
 If alcohol abuse is not treated, it may lead to long-term risks like liver disease, heart disease, stroke, breast cancer, bowel cancer, mouth cancer, pancreatitis, trouble with thinking logically, and brain damage.